-- 24. From 1 January 2016, an ADI must hold a capital conservation buffer above the PCR for Common Equity Tier 1 Capital. - 25.
+- 24. From 1 January 2016, an ADI must hold a capital conservation buffer above the PCR for Common Equity Tier 1 Capital determined by APRA. - 25.
 The capital conservation buffer is 2.5 per cent of the ADI's total risk-weighted assets, unless determined otherwise by APRA in writing.
 The sum of the Common Equity Tier 1 PCR plus the capital conservation buffer determined by APRA will be no less than 7.0 per cent of the ADI's total risk-weighted assets. - 26.
-Any amount of Common Equity Tier 1 Capital required to meet an ADI's PCRs for Tier 1 Capital or Total Capital, above the amount required to meet the PCR
+Any amount of Common Equity Tier 1 Capital required to meet an ADI's PCRs for Tier 1 Capital or Total Capital, above the amount required to meet the PCR for Common Equity Tier 1 Capital, is not eligible to be included in the capital conservation buffer. - 27.
+Capital distribution constraints will apply when an ADI's Common Equity Tier 1 Capital ratio falls within the capital buffer ranges outlined in Table 1 of Attachment B. Capital distribution constraints apply to distributions that affect